 P0 Box 592 Queen Victoria Building NSW 1230 Phone (02) 94374602

-Zoomed HSC study day live streamed to schools across NSW
+This HSC study day will now be live streamed to schools across NSW

-Downloadable program under "Streamed Study Days" tab on the top of this page
+To download the program of lectures for this study day from this website, just click the "Streamed Study Days" tab on the top of this page.

-Class bookings only - the COST for this study day that comprises four presentations is $35 per student including notes as PDF and GST.
+Class bookings - the COST for this study day that comprises the four presentations is $35 per student including GST and PDF notes.

 We invoice schools after the study day

 Beyond the up-to-date information about recent interpretations, the educational emphasis in this study day will be on evaluation, ranking and the development of argument.

 THERE ARE 1/2 HOUR BREAKS between each of the four presentations .